Overview of severe central canal stenosis

 What is severe central canal stenosis?

-Severe canal stenosis is the severe narrowing of the spinal canal — the hollow passageway in the spine that hosts the spinal cord and peripheral nerve roots.
-While the spinal canal can sometimes be narrow due to genetic predisposition, a common cause of severe canal stenosis is the development of a spine condition that takes up space in the spine and narrows empty spaces.
+Severe central canal stenosis is the severe narrowing of the spinal canal — the hollow passageway in the spine that hosts the spinal cord and peripheral nerve roots.
+While the spinal canal can sometimes be narrow due to genetics, a common cause of severe central canal stenosis is the development of a spine condition that takes up space in the spine and narrows empty spaces.

 Conditions that can cause severe central canal stenosis

-Often, central canal stenosis develops a small portion of the spine becomes damaged and causes that section of the spine to move out of alignment.
-As part of the spine moves out of alignment, the space within the spinal canal can begin to narrow, increasing the risk of nerve compression and symptoms.
+Often, when central canal stenosis develops, a small portion of the spine becomes damaged and causes that section of the spine to move out of alignment.
+As part of the spine moving out of alignment, the space within the spinal canal can begin to narrow, increasing the risk of nerve compression and chronic symptoms.

 Common spine conditions that can cause central canal stenosis include: